-Learning Objective: 02-02 Determine the applicable cost recovery (depreciation) life; method; and convention for tangible personal and real property and calculate the deduction allowable under basic MACRS.
-Level of Difficulty: 2 Medium
+Learning Objective: 02-02 Determine the applicable cost recovery (depreciation) life, method, and convention for tangible personal and real property and calculate the deduction allowable under basic MACRS.

 12. If tangible personal property is depreciated using the half-year convention and is disposed of during the first quarter of a subsequent year, the taxpayer must use the mid-quarter convention for the year of disposition.